quiram/developer-legacy-index/README.md

 ```
 java -jar target/developer-legacy-index-1.0-SNAPSHOT.jar [weight-strategy] [--normalise-result] repository-path
 ```

-### Options

-`--normalise-result` (optional): make the highest score 1 and adjust all other scores accordingly.
-Available weighting strategies:
+where

+`weight-strategy` is one of:
 - `--no-weight` (default): no weight applied, all surviving lines of code are worth the same.
 - `--linear-weight`: the value of a surviving line increases linearly with age.
 - `--exponential-weight`: the value of a surviving line increases exponentially with age.

+`--normalise-result` (optional): make the highest score 1 and adjust all other scores accordingly.

+`repository-path`: relative or absolute path to a local git repository.